Let me put your mind to rest

 I offer a free 20-minute consultation ahead of counselling to ensure the service is right for you.

-Fees are always due 48 hours ahead of each session.
+All fees are due 48 hours in advance of each session.

 Cancellations

-Life is busy we get unwell, have holidays and we may need to cancel.
+Life is busy, we get unwell, take holidays, and sometimes need to cancel.

-That's okay, but I do require 48 hours' notice for cancellations otherwise the full fee will be due.
+That’s okay, but I do require 48 hours’ notice for cancellations; otherwise, the full fee will be charged.

 What happens in a session?